AngeClementAkazan/Sequential-FeatureForestFlow/README.md

     * pip install -r requirements.txt # Install all the needed libraries
 3. Running all the model for all the data after cloning
     * To run this script, in your terminal run this:  `python -m unittest Test_Model_.Test_class.test` (make sure you change the argument `parent` in the Test_Model.py before running)
-4. Reproduce the iris plot
+4. Reproduce the iris and 2 Moons plots
     * Use the notebook `Iris_Plot.ipynb`
 5. Navigating into the Seq3F folder where you can access useful functions
     * cd Seq3F